MobileProto16/Mobile-Proto-16/deepdive1/README.md

 ```

 ### 1. Add dependencies
-Add these dependencies to your top-level build.gradle. **Note**: These are *not* the same dependencies you added before for your local tests.
+Add these dependencies to your build.gradle. **Note**: These are *not* the same dependencies you added before for your local tests.
 One is `testCompile` while the other is `androidTestCompile`.
 ```
 dependencies {
     androidTestCompile 'com.android.support:support-annotations:24.0.0'